Zulivan/article-to-video/README.md

-# YoutuBot V1
+# YoutuBot V2

-this version is messy
+The second version that is more upgradeable.